 These are only a few of the wide range of cases that wrongful death covers.
 It is important to remember though, that wrongful death lawsuits are civil, and separate from criminal cases.

 No amount of money can make up for a preventable loss of life.
 However, a fair and full financial award can repay a family or decedent’s estate for its losses, providing greater financial stability for beneficiaries while also holding a wrongdoer accountable.
 A wrongful death victim’s estate may recover financial compensation for several types of losses:

 Damages cannot be recovered for the pain and suffering of the surviving family members, but are instead, based on the deceased person’s losses.
 Any financial recovery will then be distributed according to the loved one’s will.
 When a will does not exist, the estate will resort to Connecticut’s intestacy laws to dictate the distribution of the funds.

 Since all wrongful death claims differ, an attorney will properly assist you in determining the value of the case by calculating the losses experienced by the wrongful death victim’s estate and by each survivor.
-Wrongful death lawsuits can be a lengthy process, but a qualified wrongful death attorney has the resources and knowledge necessary to expedite this type of claim and in a successful manner.
+Wrongful death lawsuits can be a lengthy process, but a qualified New Haven wrongful death attorney has the resources and knowledge necessary to expedite this type of claim and in a successful manner.

-If someone you love has lost his or her life in an accident caused by the negligence or recklessness of another person, speak to one of our wrongful death attorneys.
+If someone you love has lost his or her life in an accident caused by the negligence or recklessness of another person, speak to one of our New Haven wrongful death attorneys.
 We can go over your legal options in a free case consultation, call (203) 265-2035 today.